sinamps/sinamps.github.io/_publications/2021-08-05-emnlp-negative-results.md

 title: "An Investigation into the Contribution of Locally Aggregated Descriptors to Figurative Language Identification"
 collection: publications
 permalink: /publication/2021-08-05-emnlp-negative-results
-excerpt: 'This paper is submitted to [EMNLP workshop on Insights from Negative Results in NLP](https://insights-workshop.github.io/) for review.'
+excerpt: 'This paper is accepted for publication in the proceedings of the second [EMNLP workshop on Insights from Negative Results in NLP](https://insights-workshop.github.io/).'
-date: 2021-08-05
+date: 2021-09-05
 venue: 'EMNLP 2021 Workshop on Insights from Negative Results in NLP'
 paperurl: 'https://insights-workshop.github.io/'
 citation: 'Sina Mahdipour Saravani, Ritwik Banerjee, and Indrakshi Ray.
-(2021). &quot;An Investigation into the Contribution of Locally Aggregated Descriptors to Figurative Language Identification.&quot; <i>Accepted in EMNLP 2021 Workshop on Insights from Negative Results in NLP</i>.'
+(2021). &quot;An Investigation into the Contribution of Locally Aggregated Descriptors to Figurative Language Identification.&quot; <i>Proceeding of the Second Workshop on Insights from Negative Results in NLP (EMNLP 2021 Workshop)</i>.'
 ---
 <!-- This paper is about the number 1.
 The number 2 is left for future work. -->
 Accepted in [EMNLP 2021 Workshop on Insights from Negative Results in NLP](https://insights-workshop.github.io/).